20 July 2021

 From E-1 to E-9 and O-1 to O-6

-Upon graduating from Physician Assistant (PA) School, he served as the Battalion PA for 3rd Bn.
-325th Infantry, 82nd Airborne Division, and the Battalion PA for 3rd Battalion 3rd Special Forces Group, From 2004 to 2014 he served as a Squadron PA, Family Medicine Clinic Supervisor, and Deputy Surgeon for the Army’s Special Missions Unit.
+Upon graduating from Physician Assistant (PA) School, he served as a Battalion PA in the 82nd Airborne Division, and 3rd Special Forces Group.
+From 2004 to 2014, he served as a Squadron PA, Family Medicine Clinic Supervisor, and Deputy Surgeon for the Army’s Special Missions Unit.
 LTC (Ret.)
 DeLellis served briefly as the Deputy Surgeon for the XVIII Airborne Corps before moving back to the U.S. Army Special Operations Command (USASOC) as the Chief of Medical Training and the Deputy Command Surgeon.

 Traumatic Brain Injury Research

-In his current role as Executive Director of FLRI, DeLellis has successfully facilitated the completion of the memorandum of understanding and contracts through the U.S. Army Special Operations Command (USASOC) for the 11th year of continuous funding of the USASOC-UNC TBI Surveillance project.
-This year’s effort captured $1.7M from the U.S. Army Special Operations Command (USASOCOM) for the next iteration, known as the Assessing and Tracking Tactical Forces (ATTAC-Forces) initiative.
-This is the first-ever study of SOF to cover the entire lifespan of a SOF operator from selection into SOF through retirement, in support of the “SOF for life” mantra.
+In his current role as Executive Director of FLRI, DeLellis has successfully secured funding for the next iteration of TBI research within USSOCOM, known as the Assessing and Tracking Tactical Forces-2 (ATTAC-2) initiative.
+This effort is funded to include all Services and is the first-ever study to cover the entire lifespan of a SOF operator from selection into SOF through retirement, in support of the “SOF for life” mantra.

 Medical research focused on soldiers in remote locations

 Among his many military awards and decorations, LTC (Ret.)
-DeLellis was recognized for his TBI work as an Army Medical Specialist Corps’ Iron Major in 2012, inducted into the Order of Military Merit in 2018, and was the Army recipient of the Henry M. Jackson Foundation’s Hero of Military Medicine award in 2019.
+DeLellis was recognized for his TBI work as an Army Medical Specialist Corps’ Iron Major in 2012, inducted into the Order of Military Medical Merit (O2M3) in 2018, was the Army recipient of the Henry M. Jackson Foundation’s Hero of Military Medicine award in 2019, and was inducted into the Special Operations Forces Medical Hall of Honor, Inaugural Class of 2024.

 LTC (Ret.)
 DeLellis has proudly served in Operation Just Cause, Panama, Operation Gothic Serpent, Mogadishu, Somalia, Operation Uphold Democracy, Haiti, Operation Deliberate Force, The Balkans, U.S. Embassy Duty, Manila, Philippines, and has participated in eleven rotations in Operations Iraqi and Enduring Freedom.